AirPods Studio may come with some new audio tricks

 Apple's September event is in the rear-view mirror, and while we saw two new Apple Watches and iPads, there was no iPhone 12 announced at the virtual event.
-One long-rumored device that could make its debut soon is the AirPods Studio, a pair of over-ear headphones that have been hinted at for quite some time.
-(Another is the AirTags, which also could make their debut in October alongside the expected launch of the iPhone 12.)
+Now Apple is hosting another virtual event on Oct.
+13 (here's how to watch the livestream), where the iPhone 12 will likely be unveiled.
+One long-rumored device that could also make its debut soon is the AirPods Studio, a pair of over-ear headphones that have been hinted at for quite some time.
+(There are a few other Apple announcements we're still waiting for, including the the AirTags, which also could make their debut in October alongside the expected launch of the iPhone 12.)
 Apple also just removed rival headphones and wireless speakers from its stores, which seems like a good sign that a headphone-related announcement is imminent.

 Like other high-end headphones and the AirPods Pro, the AirPods Studio headphones are likely to have noise cancellation and a transparency mode that can pipe in external sounds for personal safety and awareness of your surroundings.
 Although Apple owns Beats and has several over-ear headphones like the Solo Pro already available, there's been speculation about an Apple-branded pair since early 2018.